+What will I learn?
 NCFE Level 1/2 Technical Award in Engineering.
 This qualification is designed for learners who want an introduction to engineering that includes a project-based element.
 The qualification will appeal to learners who wish to pursue a career in the engineering sector or progress onto further study.
 The award consists of two elements which are worked on over years 10 and 11.
 Unit 1 is an exam titled Understanding the Engineering World and Unit 2 is a synoptic project titled Skills and Techniques in Engineering.
-This qualification shows learners how to:

-- understand how science and maths are applied in engineering - understand how to read engineering drawings - understand properties and characteristics of engineering material - understand engineering tools, equipment and machines - produce hand-drawn engineering drawings - produce Computer Aided Design (CAD) engineering drawings - demonstrate production planning techniques - understand how to create, present and review art and design work
+This qualification shows learners how to: understand how science and maths are applied in engineering understand properties and characteristics of engineering material understand engineering tools, equipment and machines produce hand-drawn engineering drawings demonstrate production planning techniques If you think you will enjoy: Learning about engineering techniques and processes.
+Working in classroom, CAD suites and practical environments.
+Develop skills that are highly valued by employers and further education.
+Apply your skill in work related